RoryQo/Income-Classification-An-Upper-Middle-Class-Analysis/README.md

 # R-Salary-Analysis

 #### Results and Methodology
 Our models predict whether a person makes over or under 50K a year.
-In 1994 this corresponds to upper middle class threshold.
+In 1994 this corresponds to the upper middle class threshold.

 As this is a binary predictor, we begin by fitting logistic regression models.
-The lambda min model is slightly more accurate than that our "optimal" lambda model we found using 5 fold cross validation.
+The lambda min model is slightly more accurate than that our "optimal" lambda model we found using 5-fold cross-validation.
 This model has a misclassification rate of 16.3% (83.7% accuracy).
 While this is acceptable, we will attempt an alternate method of prediction, a decision tree.
 After fitting the decision tree accuracy improved by approximately 1% compared to the logistic regression model.